guyilani/CustomConnectorGallery/README.md

 Microsoft is responsible for distribution and certification of the connectors.
 Support requests for the connector itself should be sent to the the partner that wrote the connector.

+# Connector Development

+While new and improved Connector Development documentation will be coming shortly, you can find currently available documentation [here](http://github.com/Microsoft/DataConnectors).

 # Connector Certification

 If you are curious about connector certification, please contact the DataConnectors@microsoft.com alias.